How to Use Machine Learning and AI in Fraud Detection

 - Phase 1.
 Data input.
 To begin with, the ML model must obtain data for further training.
 The more data, the greater the chance that the machine will be able to detect the least visible and sophisticated methods of fraud.
 Unlike humans, AI processes giant arrays of information in a matter of days, so in the first stage, developers try to provide the model with the maximum amount of data.

 - Phase 2.
 Segmentation and features adding.
 At this stage, AI has enough data but can’t analyze it yet.
 Therefore, developers are adding features that could describe the fraudsters' behavior and the correct pattern of customer action.
-This feature set includes clients' locations, identity, payment methods, frequent transactions, etc. The list is quite large and may vary depending on the complexity of the fraud detection system.
+This feature set includes clients' locations, identities, payment methods, frequent transactions, etc. The list is quite large and may vary depending on the complexity of the fraud detection system.

 - Phase 3.
 Training algorithms launch.
 Here, the model receives a set of rules that helps decide whether the transaction/process/action was sanctioned or fraudulent.